opscurum/BANK_LOAN_MODELING/README.md

 # BANK_LOAN_MODELING
-BANK_LOAN_MODELING (Powerful data combined with 3 powerful machine learning methods.)
+(Powerful data combined with 3 powerful machine learning methods.)
-# BANK LOAN MODELING

 This repository contains code for modeling bank loans using Python.
 The code is designed to preprocess the data, clean it, and apply different modeling techniques to predict loan statuses.